Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

   (1) This is just for comparison.

-  (2) The MVP sends one shared secret corresponding to the configured preferred
+  (2) The MVP sends only one shared secret corresponding to the configured
-      group.
+	  preferred group.
+This could, however end up with connection failure if the server does not support our preferred curve, as we have yet to implement HelloRetryRequest.
 The preferred group is the group of the first curve in the list of allowed curves as defined by the configuration.
-The allowed curves are by default ordered as follow: `secp256r1`, `x25519`, `secp384r1` and finally `secp521r1`.
-This default order is aligned with the list of mandatory-to-implement groups (in absence of an application profile standard specifying otherwise) defined in section 9.1 of the specification.
-The list of allowed curves can be changed through the `mbedtls_ssl_conf_curves()` API.
+The list of mandatory-to-implement groups (in absence of an application profile standard specifying otherwise) as defined in section 9.1 of the specification gives the preferred order as follows: `secp256r1`, `x25519`, `secp384r1` and finally `secp521r1`.
+If we could therefore fix the use of `secp256r1`, then we would be guaranteed that the server supported it, however our current curve preference order puts `x25519` before `secp256r1` and changing this for only TLS1.3 would be potentially difficult (we have no desire to change TLS1.2 behaviour).
+The likelyhood of finding a server that doesn't support `x25519` is quite low and indeed the end user could themselves change the order of preference of curves using the `mbedtls_ssl_conf_curves()` API if they wished to do so, so we are leaving the current preference order intact.

-  (3) The MVP proposes only TLS 1.3 and does not support version negociation.
+  (3) The MVP proposes only TLS 1.3 and does not support version negotiation.
       Out-of-protocol fallback is supported though if the Mbed TLS library has been built to support both TLS 1.3 and TLS 1.2: just set the maximum of the minor version of the SSL configuration to